-Tickets are not cheap, 8 pounds, and the contents are not castles, reflecting the real life of the people at all times, bedrooms, children's toy rooms, kitchen furnishings, in addition to restoring some shops and executive agencies, such as police stations, candy shops, tailors'shops, etc. It is said that this place was rebuilt in the old prison site, you can find some old customs.
+Tickets are not cheap, 8 pounds, and the content inside is not a castle.
+It reflects the real life of the people in various periods, such as bedrooms, children’s toy houses, kitchen furnishings, and restored some shops and executive agencies, such as The police station, candy store, tailor shop, etc. are said to have been rebuilt on the old prison site, and some old folk customs can be found.